globulario/Globular/README.md

  go test
  ```
  #### Create the web-api
  That step is optional, but if you plan to give access to your service in the old fashion way this is how it's done in Globular.
-In the file [*clients.go*](https://github.com/davecourtois/Globular/blob/master/clients.go) you must wrote the client side of your gRpc service.
+In the file [*clients.go*](https://github.com/davecourtois/Globular/blob/master/clients.go) you must wrote the client side of your gRpc service. (see your test code...)
 ``` go
    type Echo_Client struct {
     cc *grpc.ClientConn